Skip to content

 Manage named contexts

-Use the Management dashboard to browse your saved contexts and reopen them quickly.
+Use the Management dashboard to browse saved contexts and reopen them quickly.

 A simple pattern: